 🌿 Massage for Autoimmune and Chronic Pain Conditions

-- Avoid deep or intense pressure during active flare-ups.
+- Avoid deep pressure during flare-ups

-- Always communicate openly with your therapist about symptoms and energy levels.
+- Communicate openly with your therapist

 🧘♀️ Massage for Inflammation and Mental Health